yrsegal/rejuvenation-modpack/README.md

   Show types and stat boosts visually in battle.
 In addition:
   Hitting the "back" button when selecting a command in battle will move your cursor over "Run".
   There's a keybind for Q (which is L) in wild battle to throw the last ball you've used.
+- BoxExtensions.rb (depends on 0001.boundedentry.rb)
+  Expand the "Find" functionality of Pokemon boxes, and make Pokéballs visible from the box.
 - CleanerPrismPower.rb
   Makes a Rejuvenation-exclusive ability cleaner.
 - DeleteEndWaits.rb (depends on 0000.injection.rb)